jbowkett/ActiveX-Coding-Challenge/readme.md

 - Please don't forget to include sources and instructions on how to run your application.
 - Please don't ask about ActiveX detection methods, research is the part of the task.

-If you have questions regarding the task please contact Sergei Batiukov <sbatiukov@appnexus.com>.